ahmed-f-alrefaie/acepython/README.md

-# ACEPython - A equilibrium chemistry code
+# ACEPython - An equilibrium chemistry code

 <p align="center"><b><a href="#introduction">Introduction</a> | <a href="#python-version-of-pdfo">Usage</a> | <a href="#citing-pdfo">Citing ACEPython</a> | <a href="#acknowledgments">Acknowledgments</a></b></p>